The quick answer

 Since the point of an investment account is to invest, you generally shouldn’t have money just sitting around in cash.
 This is especially true for young people inside of a retirement account like a Roth IRA.
 If you have money sitting in your core position in your Roth IRA, you’re likely making a big mistake.
 You want to invest that money in something like a target date index fund.
 And since you’ll have no money in your core position, it doesn’t really matter what your core position is!
 That said, let’s break it down anyway.

 - SPAXX: This is a money market fund.
 Basically a mutual fund (a fund that pools everyone’s money) that invests in cash and cash-like stuff… like CDs.
 It historically offers better interest rates than just sitting in a bank account while still being very liquid and safe (so it won’t go down in value and you can get your money out any time).
-CURRENTLY, SPAXX is paying 0.01%.
-That’s true for almost every cash account because rates are so low.
+CURRENTLY, SPAXX is paying 2.81%.
+Most cash accounts are paying about this amount since rates have been moving higher recently.

 - FCASH: FCASH is not a money market fund.
 It is a free credit balance, which means it consists of uninvested cash that can be withdrawn on demand at any time.
 Fidelity may borrow this money and use it for their business.
-As of today, the FCASH account is also paying… you guessed: 0.01%.
+As of today, the FCASH account is paying 1.57%.

 - FZFXX: This is extraordinarily similar to SPAXX.
 The yield and historical yield are almost identical.
 Frankly, I think it’s silly for Fidelity to offer both as it serves to confuse people without giving an actual meaningful benefit.
-And yep, FZFXX is also paying 0.01%.
+FZFXX is paying 2.90%.